Hornwitser/tachyon-diagen/README.md

 corresponds to the id attribute of the message element in the XML output.

-Note: this may not be placed at the end of a section or sub section.
+Note: this may only be used directly in front of a message or Choice.

 ### Response(text)